PDLPorters/pdl/README.md

 ## Installation

-Please read the file `INSTALL` for information on how to configure and install PDL.
+Please read the installation guide linked above for information on how to install PDL.
 The `Changes` file contains important version specific information.
-Be *sure* to check for any [open issues](https://github.com/PDLPorters/pdl/issues) if you have any `INSTALL` issues.
+Be *sure* to check for any [open issues](https://github.com/PDLPorters/pdl/issues) if you have any installation issues.

 Once you have built PDL and either installed it or done `make`, try either